Choices and challenges: Consumer Savvy curriculum helps youth be more aware about advertising and marketing

 Michigan State University Extension and Michigan 4-H Youth Development programs offer educational curriculum to help youth focus on being good shoppers.
 One of the suggested curriculums used to share and teach youth about being consumer conscious is Consumer Savvy from the National 4-H curriculum.
-This curriculum includes three levels along with a helper’s guide that allows youth to practice making purchasing decisions, learn critical thinking skills and become self-responsible.
+This digitally downloadable curriculum includes three levels along with a helper’s guide that allows youth to practice making purchasing decisions, learn critical thinking skills and become self-responsible.

 - What were they selling?